neithere/monk/docs/faq.rst

     covered.

 :stability:
-    The API is still evolving but the core is considered stable since v.0.7.
+    The API is still evolving but the core was considered stable since v0.7.
     Even serious changes under the hood barely affect the public interface.

+    Even after v0.13 featured a complete rewrite, the top-level API (the "natural" notation) was almost intact.

 What are the alternatives?
 --------------------------